faris-xhan/parse_instagram/README.md

 I wrote this to access Instagram's API without giving your password it is an easy to use script and you can use this in your project.
 I am not an expert and this is one of the project that I'm working one during my learning journey. :)
-It is not complete yet I'm still working on it but you can use it.
-The following features are available at the moment.
+**It is not fully complete yet I'm still working on it but you can use it.
+The following features are available at the moment.**

 ## Features
 - Get public information of the user in json format